syedzubinhafiz/supermario/design-docs/REQ6_class_responsibilities.md

 4. Constructor:

-    creates instance of AddToWalletInstance with the coin item attached to it.
+    creates instance of AddToWalletAction with the coin item attached to it.

 5. Methods:
     overrides PickUpItemActions's execute method